 What to do if you get burgled

-Do this straight away – the sooner you report a crime, the greater chance the crime will be solved.
+Do this straight away – the sooner you report a crime, the greater chance the crime might be solved.

-If you suspect that the burglar is still inside, don’t enter!
-Instead, call the police from outside your property, preferably from the safety of your car or a neighbour’s home.
+If you suspect that the burglar is still inside, don’t go in!
+Instead, call the police from outside your property, preferably from the safety of your car or a neighbour’s home

 2. Don’t touch anything!

-So Scene of Crime Officers will need to look for fingerprints, footprints, tool marks etc.
+Scene of Crime Officers will need to look for fingerprints, footprints, tool marks, torn fabric etc.

 For your best chance of catching the burglar or recovering your stolen goods, it's best not to disturb anything inside or outside of the property.